 Caro Howell, Director of the Foundling Museum, said: ‘The Foundling Museum is thrilled and honoured to receive The Duchess’s patronage.
 Her support is a huge boost to our work transforming the lives of vulnerable young people through the arts.’

 At the Museum, Catherine visited ‘Bedrooms of London’, a photography exhibition that documents the living conditions of London’s most disadvantaged children.

 In partnership with The Childhood Trust, Bedrooms of London presents a new body of work by photographer Katie Wilson highlighting the damaging consequences for children arising from the shortage of social housing in London.
 Focusing on the spaces in which children are sleeping.
-In a city where extreme poverty and wealth exist side-by-side, Bedrooms of London makes visible the often shocking and unseen reality of home life for the 700,000 children currently living below the poverty line in our capital, and challenges the prejudices and stereotypes associated with child poverty.
+In a city where extreme poverty and wealth exist side-by-side, Bedrooms of London makes visible the often shocking and unseen reality of home life for the 700,000 children currently living below the poverty line in our capital and challenges the prejudices and stereotypes associated with child poverty.
 Learn more about this here.

-The Duchess was shown the photographs by graduates of the Foundling Museum’s ‘Tracing our Tales’ programme, which has been developed to equip care-experienced young adults from London boroughs with the skills to devise and deliver workshops at the Museum.
+The Duchess of Cambridge was shown the photographs by graduates of the Foundling Museum’s ‘Tracing our Tales’ programme, which has been developed to equip care-experienced young adults from London boroughs with the skills to devise and deliver workshops at the Museum.

 Two years later, she met these young adults again to hear how the programme has helped them gain confidence and employment

 As the patron of the Museum, The Duchess of Cambridge gave her first-ever speech in Museum.
 She said, “I’m so passionate about improving children’s life chances and giving them opportunities so that they can look forward to the best possible futures, fulfil their whole potential“.